joaquinelio/litul-crud/README.md

 NO onclick listening, no taking care of buttons status.

-Dev has to manage the DOM and DB callbacks then inform to crudpad its result.
+Dev has to manage the DOM/DB callbacks then inform to crudpad its result.

     db.requestsomething()
     db.onsuccess = (){ crudpad.cbResult(true) }